Alert

 Train and Place (TaP) Program

-The TaP program includes two key components - a training partner delivering current industry specific training and an employer able to provide a TOJ opportunity.
-A TaP program is usually offered prior to the TOJ.
-The TaP program provides training that is tailored to an employer's needs.
+A TaP program includes two key components - a training partner delivering current industry specific training and an employer able to provide a TOJ opportunity following the training.
+A TaP program provides training that is tailored to an employer's needs and is separate from the TOJ.
 Following the successful completion of the training, the worker will start their TOJ with the employer while they continue to learn and enhance their skills on the job.
-For TaP, the duration for the training portion is considered separately from the TOJ (work placement) portion.
-The TOJ (work placement portion may be approved up to nine months by the decision maker or re-employment specialist.
-For the training portion of the program, the decision maker is flexible and takes into account the length of training required based on the specific job being considered.
+The decision maker is flexible on the length of training and takes into account the training required based on the specific job being considered.

 Work Assessment

-Work assessments are also available for new employers who are not covered under the Workers' Compensation Act or for out-of-province employers.
 The cost of the WA salary is shared between WCB and the WA employer.

 Additional resources for TOJ, TaP and WA programs are available in the internal Procedures Resource Library.